 The Mashup workshop can be done in half of a day for a session giving the awareness of editing films.
 The students may take away the films they made.

-Many opportunities for introductory workshops and discovery of the cinema through the production of a short film, from writing to editing and dissemination are possible thanks to the many professionals involved in the Auvergne.
+Opportunities to discover the production of a short film are available through introductory workshops.
+Writing, editing and broadcasting are possible thanks to the many professionals involved in the Auvergne.
 These speakers can supervise a group of 10 people to make an animated film (cartoon, pixilation, stop motion, puppetry, ...), a documentary, a fiction or an experimental film.

 After attending a festival session, the goal of this workshop is to create the poster of one of the short films you have seen and to participate in the Anatomy of the Young Audience Contest.